thefirstcircle/factorynull/_posts/2022-05-08-taskpads-for-aduc.md

 pause
 ```

 So - the title is ‘PING’ with the variable passed in as %1.
-The color of the box is white, and ping.exe is attempting to reach the computer until it’s cancelled (using IPv4 only).
+The color of the box is white, and ping.exe is attempting to reach the computer until it’s cancelled by the user (```-t```) and using IPv4 only (```-4```).
 Fairly easier than typing the computer’s name into a command prompt, and just one click to accomplish now:

 ![Untitled]({{site.url}}/docs/assets/img/taskpad%20f1162ea308774fb3bb74bf699eec8984/Untitled%202.png)

 ## URL string insertion

-You may use a web service that supports URL-based navigation.
+You may use a web service - say, for asset management - that supports URL-based navigation.
 For example, here is the “Look up in KACE” task (Lookup_in_KACE.bat):

 ```powershell
 powershell -Command "& {start-process  "msedge.exe" -argumentlist ""https://myKACEinstace.com/adminui/computer_inventory.php?LABEL_ID=&SEARCH_SELECTION="%1"""}"